Houston, TX Neighborhood Map: Learn More About the Bayou City’s Diverse Communities

 North Houston

-North Houston will give you that perfect mix of suburban comfort and outdoor adventure.
-You’re close to lakes, forests, and some seriously impressive master-planned communities.
+North Houston will give you that perfect suburban comfort and outdoor adventure mix.
+You’re close to lakes, forests, and some impressive master-planned communities.

 The Woodlands

-The town center area feels like a mini-city with high-rise condos, restaurants, and entertainment.
-You’ll also pay premium prices, but you get a lifestyle that’s better than anywhere else in Texas.
+The town center is a mini-city with high-rise condos, restaurants, and entertainment.
+You’ll also pay premium prices but get a better lifestyle than anywhere else in Texas.

 Spring

 Spring has that small-town Texas charm but with big-city convenience nearby.
-Old Town Spring is super adorable with local shops, festivals, and that historic downtown feel.
+Old Town Spring is adorable with local shops, festivals, and a historic downtown feel.

 You’ll find great value in homes here and decent schools.
 You also get easy access to The Woodlands and downtown Houston.

-The area keeps growing and improving, so you’re getting in on something that’s only going to get better.
+The area keeps growing and improving, so you’re getting in on something that will only get better.

 Humble/Kingwood

-Kingwood calls itself the “Livable Forest,” and they’re not kidding around!
-This place is covered in gorgeous pine trees and has some of the prettiest neighborhoods in the Houston area.
+Kingwood calls itself the “Livable Forest,” they’re not kidding around!
+This place is covered in gorgeous pine trees and has some of the prettiest neighborhoods in Houston.

 Lake Houston is right there for boating and fishing, the schools are nice, and home values have been climbing steadily.

-Humble has more affordable options while still giving you that East Texas forest feel that’s totally different from the rest of Houston.
+Humble offers more affordable options while giving you that East Texas forest feel that is totally different from the rest of Houston.

 South & Southeast Houston